StructuralNeurobiologyLab/SyConn/README.md

 The Synaptic connectivity inference toolkit is developed at Max-Planck-Institute of Neurobiology, Munich.

 Authors: Philipp Schubert, Sven Dorkenwald, Rangoli Saxena, Joergen Kornfeld

+# Acknowledgements
+We thank deepmind for providing egl extension code to handle multi-gpu rendering on the same machine, which is under the Apache License 2.0.
+The original code snippet used in our project can be found [here](https://github.com/deepmind/dm_control/blob/30069ac11b60ee71acbd9159547d0bc334d63281/dm_control/_render/pyopengl/egl_ext.py).